yarenty/dev_tips/doc/rust/_must_have.md

 [profile.dev]
 opt-level = 1

-# Enable high optimizations for dependencies (incl.
-Bevy), but not for our code:
+# Enable high optimizations for dependencies, but not for our code:
 [profile.dev.package."*"]
 opt-level = 3

 ```

 # anyhow

 https://crates.io/crates/anyhow
 Error reporting ...